MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Shopping/README.md

 ## Task

-Create a program that ask for the total amount to pay, calculate a discount if appropriate, and display the final price.
+Create a program that will ask for the total amount to pay, calculate a discount if appropriate, and display the final price.

 A structure diagram of the design is provided below.